openSUSE/news-o-o/_posts/2013-09-27-travel-support-applications-to-attend-opensuse-summit-opened.markdown

 Important
 * A good application with good information will be processed faster.
-* Always choose the most economical option whenever possible.Â  People who need travel sponsorship, shouldÂ Â Â Â Â Â Â Â  look for the best price.
+* Always choose the most economical option whenever possible.
+People who need travel sponsorship, should         look for the best price.
 If the Travel Committee finds a cheaper price, that will be the price in consideration.